The constructive inverse Galois problem via Hilbert modular forms: realizing the transitive group 17T7: Introduction

 Our final task then is the effective resolution of the IGP for these groups.
 In principle, when the Hilbert modular form arises via the Jacquet--Langlands correspondence on a Shimura curve, it should be possible to generalize the work above from the case of classical modular curves.
 However, such an approach in practice poses theoretical limitations and substantial computational challenges (some aspects of which we hope to return to in future work).
 Instead, what is needed is a version of the Eichler--Shimura construction for Hilbert modular forms suitable for computation, attaching to a Hilbert modular newform $f$ of weight $2$ an abelian variety $A_f$ with matching Galois representation and $L$-function.
 In work of Demb\'el\'e~\cite{Dembele}, a numerical approach was outlined in the special case where $F$ is a real quadratic field of narrow class number one and $f$ has rational coefficients, so that $A_f$ is an elliptic curve.
 This algorithm computes the period lattice assuming a conjecture of Oda~\cite{Oda} as refined by Darmon--Logan~\cite{DL}; see~\Cref{conj:oda}.

 One of our contributions is to generalize this approach, allowing arbitrary narrow class number and coefficient field.
-Given the Hilbert modular newform $f$ over the Galois totally real field $F$, with coefficient field $K_f$ of degree $g=[K_f:\Q]$, the rough outline is as follows. \begin{enumerate}[1.] \item Compute periods for $A_f$ by computing $L(f, 1,\chi)$ for many quadratic characters $\chi$ (including those with varying signature). \item Construct the moduli point $z \in (\C\smallsetminus \R)^g$ corresponding to $A$ as ratios of the periods, and form the corresponding period matrix $\Pi$. \item Repeat for the conjugates of $f$ under $\Gal{F}{\Q}$. \end{enumerate} We then form suitable polynomials in the theta constants with characteristic evaluated at $\Pi$ and its conjugates.
+Given the Hilbert modular newform $f$ over the Galois totally real field $F$, with coefficient field $K_f$ of degree $g=[K_f:\Q]$, the rough outline is as follows. \begin{enumerate}[1.] \item Compute periods for $A_f$ by computing $L(f, 1,\chi)$ for many quadratic characters $\chi$. \item Construct the moduli point $z \in (\C\smallsetminus \R)^g$ corresponding to $A_f$ as ratios of the periods, and form the corresponding period matrix $\Pi$. \item Repeat for the conjugates of $f$ under $\Gal{F}{\Q}$. \end{enumerate} We then form suitable polynomials in the theta constants with characteristic evaluated at $\Pi$ and its conjugates.
 Moreover, when the period matrix lies in the Schottky locus, we can also seek to reconstruct the abelian variety as the Jacobian of a curve.
 Several new features arise in this generalization, as is perhaps clear from this description.

 We carry out this approach to solve the effective IGP for \textsf{17T7}.
-Specifically, we choose a Hilbert modular form $f$ over $\Q(\sqrt{3})$ with LMFDB label \lmfdbform{2.2.12.1-578.1-d} of level norm $578$, also working with its quadratic twist \lmfdbform{2.2.12.1-578.1-c} by the nontrivial character of the narrow class group.
-In this case, there is a Shimura curve (\Cref{prop:descendtoQQ}) whose Jacobian is isogenous over $F$ to the abelian fourfold $A$ attached to $f$, and we give the explicit realization in \Cref{thm:explicitg4}, combining \Cref{prop:modularity} and \Cref{prop:notnicolas}.
+Specifically, we choose a Hilbert modular form over $\Q(\sqrt{3})$ with LMFDB label \lmfdbform{2.2.12.1-578.1-d} of level norm $578$.
+In this case, there is a Shimura curve (\Cref{prop:descendtoQQ}) whose Jacobian is isogenous over $F$ to the abelian fourfold $A$ attached to this form, and we give the explicit realization in \Cref{thm:explicitg4}, combining \Cref{prop:modularity} and \Cref{prop:notnicolas}.